Ginsburg is first woman to lie in state at US Capitol

 The honor of lying in state has been accorded fewer than three dozen times, mostly to presidents, vice presidents and members of Congress.
 Rep. John Lewis, the civil rights icon, was the last person to lie in state following his death in July.
 Henry Clay, the Kentucky lawmaker who served as Speaker of the House and also was a senator, was the first in 1852.
 Rosa Parks — a private citizen, not a government official — is the only woman who has lain in honor at the Capitol.

-Ginsburg has lain in repose for two days at the Supreme Court, where thousands of people paid their respects, including President Donald Trump and first lady Melania Trump on Thursday.
-Spectators booed and chanted “vote him out” as the president, who wore a mask, stood silently near Ginsburg’s casket at the top of the court’s front steps.
+Ginsburg has lain in repose for two days at the Supreme Court, where thousands of people paid their respects.

 Ginsburg, the second woman to serve on the Supreme Court, will be buried next week in Arlington National Cemetery beside her husband, Martin, who died in 2010.